Introduction to HumanComfort Library

 - Construction of a zone model out of the basic components

-- Expandability of the library with pressure loss and heat conduction models
+- Extension of user defined pressure loss and heat transfer models